 There is an added attraction also at night wherein a number of Foreigners Perform in the Amphitheater.
 If that is not enough, you could also have fun skiing imagine that, in an indoor Alpine Ski Run.
-If you want to remember your visit, there are booths that sell miniature replicas of the Wonders like the Eiffel Tower.
-Not only that, you could also play games and win prizes on these booths.
+If you want to remember your visit, there are booths that sell miniature replicas of the Wonders of the World like the Eiffel Tower.
+Not only that, you could also play games and win prizes at these booths.

 Entrance Fee: 120 RMB (check your country's exchange rate)

 Living in China (particularly Shenzhen) with my Hubby, (my term for my husband) sets me to another view of it filled with so many rich experiences.
 We went to this massage parlor once (China is full of it, the price is just right, and aside from the relaxing massage you get, they also offer fruits and tea on the side) to have our foot massage.